♦ Community Safety

 Due to the nature of industrial and agricultural chemicals, our operations have the potential to impact on local communities.

-In North America, 51% of IPL’s sites handle materials which have the potential to impact on local community safety.
-These sites are required to actively participate on Local Emergency Planning Committees (LEPCs) as part of the Emergency Planning and Community Right-to-Know Act (EPCRA) .
+In North America, 53% of IPL’s sites handle materials which have the potential to impact on local community safety and are required to communicate with first responders in the community.
+Many of these sites are required to actively participate on Local Emergency Planning Committees (LEPCs) as part of the Emergency Planning and Community Right-to-Know Act (EPCRA).
 For example, our Cheyenne, Wyoming manufacturing site in the USA participates in the Mutual Aid Emergency Response Group along with the local Fire Department, Holly Frontier Refining and Warren Air Force Base.
 LEPC membership must include (at a minimum):

 • Elected state and local officials